Fatty Liver Disease and VA Disability Ratings

 - A medical nexus linking the current diagnosis of fatty liver disease to the in-service event, injury, or illness

-For example, a veteran underwent a medical examination during service and was noted to have high cholesterol.
-The medical personnel prescribed an oral medication used to help lower bad cholesterol and fats and raise good cholesterol in the blood.
-The veteran then developed fatty liver disease as a result of taking this medication.
-Here, the veteran may be qualified for service connection on the basis that their condition resulted from the cholesterol medication prescribed during service.
-Most likely the veteran would need to attend a Compensation & Pension examination in order for a VA examiner to provide a nexus opinion.
+- Say a veteran underwent a medical examination during service and was noted to have high cholesterol.
+The medical personnel then prescribed the veteran an oral medication used to help lower bad cholesterol and fats and raise good cholesterol in the blood.

-How VA Rates Fatty Liver Disease
+How Does VA Rate Fatty Liver Disease?

 Once service connection is established, VA will provide a disability rating depending on the severity of the condition.
 VA rates fatty liver disease under 38 CFR § 4.114, Schedule of Ratings – Digestive System, Diagnostic Code (DC) 7345.
 This DC applies to any chronic liver disease that does not include cirrhosis and the evaluations are as follows: